-These books are available from the Herbert Hoover Presidential Library Association.
+These books are available from the Hoover Presidential Foundation.

 More than half a century ago, people everywhere were trying to recover from the devastating effects of World War I. Using his combined talents of engineering and management, Herbert Hoover organized a gigantic program for feeding the starving people of Europe.
 Returning to America, he put down on paper the spiritual, economic and political characteristics which enabled Americans to produce the materials needed to bring peace to the world and at the same time to discharge the social and spiritual commitment to give economic assistance to the people ravaged by war.

 The results of his research were published in 1922 (Doubleday - Page) in a book entitled American Individualism.
-The Trustees of the Herbert Hoover Presidential Library Association have reprinted this book with the hope that today's students and their parents will read it and perhaps gain an insight into a truly American Individualist--Herbert C. Hoover--who became the thirty-first President of the United States.
+The Trustees of the Hoover Presidential Foundation have reprinted this book with the hope that today's students and their parents will read it and perhaps gain an insight into a truly American Individualist--Herbert C. Hoover--who became the thirty-first President of the United States.

-The pamphlet, American Individualism, can be ordered from the Hoover Presidential Library Association by sending a check for $5.00(This includes postage and handling) to P.O.
+The pamphlet, American Individualism, can be ordered from the Hoover Presidential Foundation by sending a check for $5.00(This includes postage and handling) to P.O.
 Box 696, West Branch, IA 52358.

 McLean, Hulda Hoover, Hulda's World: A Chronicle of Hulda Minthorn Hoover